 Long Island Estate Tax Attorneys

-Experienced Legal Guidance for Estate Taxes in New York
+Guidance on Estate Taxes in New York and NYS Inheritance Tax

 The federal estate tax exemption rate is currently (as of 2020) set to $11,580,000.
 However, in New York, if a decedent’s estate exceeds $5,850,000 (for deaths occurring after January 1, 2020), the fiduciary of the estate must file an estate tax form with the state within nine months of the decedent’s passing.
 The state tax is progressive and ranges from 5 percent to 16 percent, depending on the estate's worth.
 The federal estate tax rate is currently at 40 percent on any amount over the exemption.

 One might think that estate and inheritance tax refer to the same thing, but they are not -- the difference has to do with who is levied.
 An estate tax is levied on the estate of the deceased, while inheritance tax is levied on the heirs of the deceased.

 Actually, New York does not charge an inheritance tax, however, it does charge an estate tax, or "death tax".

 What Are The Estate Taxes in New York State?